 - court appearances (copy of subpoena required)

-The numbers of absences a student may have per semester and still be eligible (IF a passing grade is received on a comprehensive final exam) for credit are:
+The number of absences a student may have per semester and still be eligible (IF a passing grade is received on a comprehensive final exam) for credit is:

 - 6 excused with a parent note

 - medical excuses with documentation from a health-related professional